hamedsteiner/Gerdabify/README.md

 This project is implemented using C++ ,and HTML.

-Note: For running Gerdabify, use make "Makefile" available in "Code" folder and then go to "http://localhost:8080".
+Note: For running Gerdabify, use make "Makefile" available in main directory and then go to "http://localhost:8080".